Michele Alboreto: 1989: Tyrrell and Larrousse

 A lack of a drive had left Alboreto in a difficult situation and he later said that he contemplated retirement – an option of which his family were very much in favour.
 However, he was offered a drive at his former employer Tyrrell, which he accepted.
 The relationship between Alboreto and team boss, Ken Tyrrell, soon turned sour.
 At the Monaco Grand Prix, Alboreto was told to drive the 1988 model Tyrrell 017, due to the newer 018 model not being completed.
 Teammate Jonathan Palmer was chosen to drive the new monoshock 018.
-Meanwhile, the Italian would have to wait until the following day for the 018 and so he decided not to accept this.
+Meanwhile, the Italian would have to wait until the following day for the 018 so he decided not to accept this.
 The result was Alboreto boycotting the Thursday practice session.
-Alboreto finished the race in fifth position during while Palmer finished ninth.
-This was followed by a strong performance at the next race in Mexico, where Alboreto finished 3rd – the only podium the team would achieve during the season.
+Alboreto finished the race in fifth position while Palmer finished ninth.
+This was followed by a strong performance at the next race in Mexico, where Alboreto finished third – the only podium the team would achieve during the season.

-By the French Grand Prix, Ken Tyrrell had found a new sponsor in Camel cigarettes for the race and told Alboreto to end his personal sponsorship deal with Marlboro, a rival brand to Camel.
+By the French Grand Prix, Ken Tyrrell had found a new sponsor in Camel cigarettes for the season and told Alboreto that if he wanted to continue with the team he would need to end his personal sponsorship deal with Marlboro, a rival brand to Camel.
 Alboreto was disappointed, as thanks to his Marlboro backing, the team had managed to fund his wages.
-Following Alboreto's refusal to cut his ties with his sponsor, Tyrrell replaced him with the up-and-coming Jean Alesi.
-Alesi finished fourth in his first Grand Prix for the team.
+Following Alboreto's refusal to cut his ties with his sponsor, Tyrrell replaced him with the up-and-coming French Formula 3000 driver Jean Alesi.
+Alesi finished fourth in his first Grand Prix for the team at the French Grand Prix.

-Alboreto soon lost his Marlboro sponsorship as well after they refused to find him another drive for the rest of the 1989 season.
+Ironically, Alboreto soon lost his Marlboro sponsorship as well after they refused to find him another drive for the rest of the 1989 season.
 He was, however, soon hired by the French Larrousse team, incidentally co-sponsored by Camel, for the German Grand Prix and the rest of the season.
-Although his new teammate Philippe Alliot showed that the Lola LC89 with its 600 bhp Lamborghini V12 engine could be a competitive car with high grid positions and challenging for points in various races, Alboreto failed to score a single point for the rest of the season, and twice he failed to pre-qualify.
-During qualifying for the Hungarian Grand Prix the Italian cut one of the chicanes and broke two of his ribs in the process.
+Although his new teammate Philippe Alliot showed that the Lola LC89 with its 600 bhp Lamborghini V12 engine could be a competitive car with high grid positions and challenging for points in various races, Alboreto failed to score a single point for the rest of the season, and twice he even failed to pre-qualify in Spain (where Alliot not only pre-qualified, but then qualified a season high 5th) and in the final round in Australia, while in between those two races the Italian also failed to qualify in Japan.
+During qualifying for the Hungarian Grand Prix, the Italian cut one of the chicanes and broke two of his ribs in the process.
 After competing the year for two teams, Alboreto finished the year eleventh in the Drivers' Championship with six points.